troyhonegger/siip/substrate-node/README.md

 Follow these steps to get started with the Node Template :hammer_and_wrench:

+### Hardware Considerations:

+It is absolutely possible to benefit from the SIIP network by simply communicating with full nodes, and doing so should be feasible on practically any computer.
+However, those who wish to run a full node may benefit from reading the documentation on [hardware considerations for full nodes](./doc/hardware-considerations.md)

 ### Rust Setup

 First, complete the [basic Rust setup instructions](./doc/rust-setup.md).